Welcome to the Coaching Content Strategy half-day workshop.

 1. Gaining buy-in

-With your team, spend 10 minutes reviewing the United Airlines scenario you’ve been given and quickly discussing the following questions:
+With your team, spend 3 minutes reviewing the United Airlines scenario you’ve been given.
+Then, quickly discuss the following questions:

 - Where would you be most likely to hit snags moving forward with content strategy?